MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 ### By using PowerShell

 You can also enable SIP Gateway by using the PowerShell [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps) cmdlet.
-To enable users for SIP devices, select a policy, and set the `AllowSIPDevicesCalling` attribute to `$true`.
-The default value is `$false`, so users will not be able to use their SIP devices unless you enable them.
+To enable users for SIP devices, select a policy, and set the `-AllowSIPDevicesCalling` attribute to `True`.
+The default value is `False`, so users will not be able to use their SIP devices unless you enable them.

 ## Set the SIP Gateway provisioning server URL